eu2026/yogis/content/en/_index.md

 The funds that are collected will be used for all the routes and will not be tied to a specific region.
 This is one of the more interesting aspects of the project.
 The relatively poorer
-countries such as Portugal and Greece, have fewer Yogis and fewer Sahaj resources.
+countries such as Portugal, have fewer Yogis and fewer Sahaj resources.
 This means that tour in these regions will be more expensive (for example because there are no options for accommodation with the Yogis) and harder for local Yogis to financially cover (fewer Yogis and lower income).